winitzki/scall/tutorial/programming_dhall.md

 To verify a monad's laws, we first write a function that takes an arbitrary monad and asserts that its laws hold.

-There are three laws of a monad: two identity laws and an associativity law.
+There are three monad laws: two identity laws and an associativity law.
 In the syntax of Haskell, these laws may be written like this:

 ```haskell